nidza07/nidza07.github.io/QC-docs/general usage.md

 1. General: This view contains your entire history.
 2. Game: Contains game messages.
 Who played what, scores, everything related to the game...
 3. Discussion: Groups your private messages, public chats, table messages, invitations, and messages related to your friends.
-In short, everything related to the communication with other Playroom users.
+In short, everything related to communication with other Playroom users.
 4. Private messages: Shows your private messages, as well as notifications related to your friends.
 5. Invitations: Shows any game invitations you may have received.
 6. Friends: Shows the messages related to your friends, such as entering and leaving the Playroom or received/accepted friend requests.